lazy-eggplant/vs.templ/docs/syntax.md

 title: Full Syntax reference
 ---

-## Syntax

-`vs.templ` uses special elements and attributes to determine the actions to be performed by the preprocessor.
+`vs.templ` uses special elements and attributes to define which actions the preprocessor should perform.
-They are scoped under the namespace `s`, or any custom defined one.
+These XML entities are scoped under the namespace `s` by default, but the user can set up a custom one as well.

-### Path expressions
+Please, notice that pugixml on which vs.templ is based does not have a full understanding of XML and namespaces are not covered.
+As such, they only operate as fancy prefixes at this scale.

+## Expressions

+Several of the attributes introduced by `vs.templ` accept expressions and not just simple literal values.
-Expression are used to access elements and attributes of the data XML from the template.
+Expression can are used to access elements and attributes of the data XML, in addition to represent native types like integers or strings.
 Their definition and usage is purposefully restricted to prevent arbitrary code to be run.
 A full list of feasible expression types:

+- Empty expression, generally representing errors
-- String, automatically assigned from expressions starting with `#` (the prefix is skipped)
+- String, automatically assigned from expressions starting with `#` (the prefix `#` is skipped)
 - Integers (base 10), automatically assigned from expressions starting with a digit, `+`, `-` or `.`
+- Paths, of which three forms exists:
-- Paths starting with `$`.
-This special symbol is used to mark the nearest scope being visited or root if none.
+  - those starting with `$`.
+This special symbol is used to mark the nearest scope in the data XML being visited, or root if none.
   - Paths with arbitrary prefix `{var-name}` where `var-name`is searched for and resolved from the symbols' stack.
   - Absolute paths starting from the root, with prefix `/`.

-The rest of a path expression has one or more tokens `/`-terminated representing the tag name being visited.
+Path expressions will continue with one or more tokens `/`-terminated representing the tag name being visited.
 If terminated with `~prop-name` the relevant attribute is selected.

-There are also two special properties:
+There are also two special meta-properties which can be accessed this way:

 - Special access to the property`~!txt` to get the node text.
 - Special access to the element's name via `~!tag`

+Finally, there are stack meta-expressions, starting with `:`.
+Those are run by a stack VM and can be sparingly used to perform more complex tasks.
+They return a single expression in one of the other real types.
+The full specifications of these meta-expressions can be found [here](repl-vm.md).
+For most scenarios, the only ones really needed are casts, integer math operations and `cat` to merge strings.

-No further combination or format is allowed, and if used they might lead to undefined behaviour.
+No further combination or format is allowed in expression.
+Else, those might lead to undefined behaviour.
-However, the preprocessor should not result in exceptions.
+However, the preprocessor should not generally throw exceptions, only emit error or warning logs.

-#### Examples
+### Examples

 Using the following XML file as reference: